 Red wines from Maremma in Tuscany are some of the very best Italian wines.
 This is somewhat unsurprising given that the winemakers of the region have centuries of experience upon which to draw: Wine has been made here since Etruscan times when it was sold across Europe.

-After breakfast, we will start making our way to Maremma Toscana and will take in the stunning countryside between Montiano, Magliano in Toscana, and Montecucco, visiting three of the best local wineries and sampling their fine wines along the way.
+After breakfast, we will start making our way to Maremma Toscana.
+We will stop in San Galgano first and will take in the stunning countryside between Montiano, Magliano in Toscana, and Montecucco, visiting three of the best local wineries and sampling their fine wines along the way.
 Each of these wineries is run by a local family who has vast experience of producing the authentic and sensational Morellino di Scansano and Montecucco’s wines.
 We will enjoy a delicious lunch at one of the three local wineries and sample traditional food from Maremma.

-We will end the tour in the evening in Castiglione della Pescaia, a village that is well known for its vibrant nightlife, great food, beautiful landscape, and gelato.
-After dinner, we will return to the accommodation.
+We will end the tour in Talamone , a village that is well known for its vibrant nightlife, great food, beautiful landscape, and gelato.
+We will dinner on the way to return to the accommodation.

 Morellino is one of the most well-known Tuscan wines, and its delicious undertones unite the hills from which it comes with the fragrances of the sea.
 The wine is produced around the valleys of the town of Scansano, where the Sangiovese grape is given the name Morellino, meaning “little dark or brown one.”
 This is either due to the color of the grape itself, or perhaps the fact that it matches the color of the local breed of horses, the Maremmano.
 According to Richard Baudains, chair of the Decanter World Wine Awards, wine lovers who want a true taste of Tuscany should discover the little-known wines of Montecucco.
 The historic Tuscan DOCs were created in the 1960s; the first DOCGs in the 1980s.
 Montecucco only formally came into being in 1998.
 At that time, the producers’ register contained a mere 10 or so names, and the area had barely 100 hectares of vineyard.
 Every producer has their own story, but they form a cohesive group, with many shared philosophies.
 A key example of this is the commitment to growing organically, and a high proportion of the top producers in Montecucco practice organic or biodynamic viticulture.